-This website is an initiative of the Gallaudet University International Relations.
+This website is an initiative of the Gallaudet University office of International Relations.
 International Relations created this web site to help people find deaf-related information resources around the world.
 As a first step in this evolving project, we have gathered contact information for hundreds of organizations and schools in more than 150 countries.
 Our goal is to add more countries when we obtain information for them.
-In the future, we hope to expand the website to include many more types of deaf-related information resources including links to reports on the living situation of deaf people around the world, links to resources related to the Convention on the Rights of Persons with Disabilities (CRPD), and links to toolkits and training manuals oriented at deaf people and people who work with them.
+In the future, we hope to expand the website to include many more types of deaf-related information resources including links to reports on the living situation of deaf people around the world, links to resources related to the Convention on the Rights of Persons with Disabilities (CRPD), and links to toolkits and training manuals oriented towards deaf people and people who work with them.

 Submit More Information for This Website!